OchoaLab/simtrait/README.md

 ### Simulate an admixed population

-The first step is to simulate genotypes from an admixed population, to have an example where there is population structure (a non-trivial mean kinship parameter) and known ancestral allele frequencies.
+The first step is to simulate genotypes from an admixed population, to have an example where there is population structure (a non-trivial kinship matrix) and known ancestral allele frequencies.

 ``` r
 devtools::install_github("StoreyLab/bnpsd") # install development version